Mineuniverse

 Swap out entire config sets via command

-Created by Darkere
+by Darkere

 Config Swapper is a tool designed for switching out a predefined amount of config options.
 Useful for changing game modes.